Suggested links

 Older adults are at higher risk of misusing or abusing prescription opioids.
 They are more likely to have chronic ailments, use prescription medications in combination, and have an affected metabolism.

-All these factors can cause extra risks for drug interactions, slowed metabolism, and increased side effects when taking opioid drugs for pain management.
+All of these factors can cause extra risks for drug interactions, slowed metabolism, and increased side effects when taking opioid drugs for pain management.

 Prescription Opioid Overdose